lanl/dsi/examples/ndp/README.md

 ## Example Scripts

 The following example scripts demonstrate common workflows with the NDP backend.
+All scripts are in `examples/ndp/`.

 ### 1. load_basic.py